CHendrick00/sp-nnlc-docker/README.md

   2. Restart the docker daemon with `sudo systemctl restart docker`

 - **Windows**
-  1. Untested, but support should already be included with Docker Desktop using WSL 2.
+  1. No additional packages are required as support is included with Nvidia drivers and Docker Desktop.
 See [Docker GPU Support Documentation](https://docs.docker.com/desktop/features/gpu/).

 ### Other
+- Apple Metal packages are included, but this functionality has not been tested.
-- Other GPU types are not currently supported by the training scripts due to CUDA requirement.
+- Other GPU types are not currently supported by the training scripts.
 - CPU training is not supported as this functionality is not working correctly in the training scripts and results in a broken model.